 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioners, and the larger the number, the more efficient it is.
+SEER is an efficiency guideline for air conditioners, and the larger the number, the better it is.
 The difference between 23.5 and 26 is not great though, and the efficiency varies depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
-It tells you how efficient the unit is at heating.
-Notice from these examples that as far as energy effiency goes, air conditioners are about equal, if not even better depending on the AC you choose.
+It tells you how efficient the system is at heating.
+We can see from these examples that as far as energy effiency goes, air conditioners are almost equal, if not even better depending on the AC you choose.
 The largest difference between the two is that heat pumps can also add warmth to your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are most effective in hotter climates with milder winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC tech who has experience in your city before settling on a heat pump.
+HVAC technician who has experience in your city before settling on a heat pump.
 If the equipment just isn't right for your climate, you could have very high electric bills.
-Once the temperature drops too low, it's near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption way up.
+Once the temperature gets too low, it's near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.

 How does a heat pump compare with a furnace?